DaCyberSleuth/DaCyberSleuth/README.md

 <a href="mailto:chukwuebukasogwa@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>

-I am a recent graduate with a profound interest in cybersecurity and a dedication to solving complex problems.
+I am an Msc Cyber Security Technology student with a profound interest in cybersecurity and a dedication to solving complex problems.

 ## Objective

-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an Analyst.
+My journey in IT has led me to develop a passion for cybersecurity, and I am eager to keep growing in this field, specifically aiming for roles like Security Operations Center (SOC) Analyst, Cybersecurity analysts, Information security specialist

 ## Skills and Projects